a-hurst/pysdl2-dll/README.md

 # pysdl2-dll

 PySDL2-dll is a Python package that makes it easier to install and use PySDL2 in your Python project.
-When you install pysdl2-dll, it fetches the official pre-compiled SDL2, SDL2_Mixer, SDL2_ttf, and SDL2_image binaries for the current OS and puts them inside a Python package.
+When you install pysdl2-dll, it fetches the official pre-compiled SDL2, SDL2_Mixer, SDL2_ttf, and SDL2_image binaries, as well as unofficial pre-compiled SDL2_gfx binaries, for the current OS and puts them inside a Python package.
 Then, when imported, it sets the `PYSDL2_DLL_PATH` variable to the folder inside pysdl2-dll containing the compiled DLLs for your OS so that PySDL2 will load them automatically.

 ## Requirements

-PySDL2-dll supports retrieval/packaging of the SDL2, SDL2_Mixer, SDL2_ttf, and SDL2_image binaries for the following platforms:
+PySDL2-dll supports retrieval/packaging of SDL2, SDL2_Mixer, SDL2_ttf, SDL2_image, and SDL2_gfx binaries for the following platforms:

 * macOS (10.6+, 32-bit/64-bit universal)
 * Windows 32-bit
 * Windows 64-bit

 Linux is not currently supported, though support may be added later using a build system based on the manylinux Docker image and TravisCI.
-SDL2_gfx is currently not supported on any plaform, as it lacks official pre-compiled binaries.

 ## Installation